Noisysundae/techmania-ns/README.md

 * Change volume slider scaling to the ~~actual amplitude-to-decibel~~ amplitude-square-to-decibel formula.
   * Update: Used squared amplitude to make the slider more linear, and closer to human perception.
 * New fever sound effect, made by me.
+* With "Auto Keysound" on, reroute keysound audio sources to the keysound mixer track
+  * This keeps keysounds from using the music volume (from settings) instead of keysound volume.
+* Fix Scan Jump Playing Keysounds Right at the Start Twice
+* Pattern Editor: Fixed Keysound Off-By-One Errors

 ### Optimization